screwdriver-cd/guide/docs/about/contributing.md

 * **[Build bookends][build-bookend-repo]** allow a user to create setup and teardown steps for builds.
-* The API can also send notifications to users. [notifications-base][notifications-base-repo] is the base class for defining the behavior between screwdriver and notifications plugins, like [email notifications][notifications-email-repo].
+* The API can also send notifications to users. [notifications-base][notifications-base-repo] is the base class for defining the behavior between screwdriver and notifications plugins, like [email notifications][notifications-email-repo] and [slack notifications][notifications-slack-repo].

 ### [Launcher][launcher-repo]